Trina: The One (2017–2020)

 On August 25, 2017, it was announced that Trina and Trick Daddy would star in the VH1 reality television series Love & Hip Hop: Miami.

 On June 21, 2019, Trina released her much-delayed sixth studio album, The One.
 In a 2020 interview, Trina stated that she was working on another project that was "almost done".

+Verzuz with Eve and future projects (2021–present)

+On June 16, 2021, Trina participated in a competition match via Verzuz against her longtime friend and collaborator, Philadelphia rapper Eve.
+The following year, the former was awarded the 2022 "I Am Hip-Hop" icon award during the BET Hip Hop Awards.

+Professional wrestling

+On September 21, 2022, Trina made a guest appearance on All Elite Wrestling's Dynamite program, being revealed as the celebrity guest supporting Diamante against TBS Champion Jade Cargill.
+Two nights later on AEW Rampage, Trina appeared in Diamante's corner during the TBS Championship match, which saw Diamante defeated by Cargill.
+After the match ended, Trina turned heel on Diamante; attacking her and showing her support for Cargill.